adithyabandala08/CMOS-design-course/README.md

 # **Author**

-Pavan Adithya B (Student, VLSI Design Course)
+Pavan Adithya Bandala (Student, VLSI Design Course)

 # **Introduction**
-This report summarizes what I learnt from a CMOS circuit design workshop that used the open‑source SKY130 technology and ngspice for simulations.
-The main focus was to understand how an NMOS transistor works, how its drain current varies with terminal voltages, and why SPICE simulations are essential in modern VLSI design flows.
+This report captures the key concepts and hands-on learning from a CMOS circuit design workshop using the open-source SKY130 PDK and ngspice simulator.
+The primary focus was on understanding NMOS transistor operation, analyzing Id-Vgs and Id-Vds characteristics, and mastering SPICE-based simulation workflows.
+Through theory, derivations, and practical ngspice labs, I gained insight into device physics, static inverter behavior, robustness under variation and scaling, and the critical role of simulation in modern VLSI design flows.

 # **1. Introduction to CMOS Circuit Design**